skalva404/actor-system/README.md

     are stored.
 It’s important to understand that, although multiple actors can run at the same time, an actor will process a given message sequentially.

+    Actors communicate with each other by sending asynchronous messages.
+Those messages are stored in other actors' mailboxes until they're processed.

+# **What actors do**
+    When an actor receives a message, it can do one of these 3 things:
+    1. Create more actors
+    2. Send messages to other actors
-Implement a Actor model where user should able to instantiate an Actor system and subscribe the actors with their mail boxes, and producer should be able to produce to the designated mai boxes thus actors shall be able to process the messages received by their respective mail boxes.
+    3. Designate what to do with the next message Implement a Actor model where user able to instantiate an Actor system and subscribe the actors with their mail boxes, and producer should be able to produce to the designated mai boxes thus actors shall be able to process the messages received by their respective mail boxes.